peralese/simple-task-tracker/README.md

 ### 2025-12-06

 - **On Hold rows get their own color**: switching a late task to `On Hold` now switches the row to a soft amber highlight so it no longer looks overdue.
 The Apps Script enforces the new conditional formatting, so paused tasks are excluded from the red “late” styling automatically.
+- **Recurring frequency detection is now loose**: the script finds the `Repeat Every`/`Frequency` column even if the header is renamed (e.g., `Frequency`, `How often`, `Repeat?`).
+Recurring tasks that were previously dropping off because the header name didn’t match the strict list now reschedule correctly.

 ### 2025-11-05